Skeleton-based Relational Reasoning for Group Activity Analysis: Experiments

-Our next experiment, reported at Table~\ref{tab:dropout_noise}, targets at measuring the impact of ball missed detection at some frames, therefore having an input with coordinates equal to zeros at different timesteps.
+Our next experiment, reported at Table~\ref{tab:dropout_noise}, targets at measuring the impact of ball missed detection at some frames, therefore having an input with coordinates equal to zero at different timesteps.
 To accomplish this, we randomly set the ball coordinates to zero according to distinct dropout chances and feed it to our method for testing.
 Our method is more sensitive to this type of noise, however it remains capable of achieving more than 90\% accuracy regardless of 10\% of the coordinates being set to zero.
-In fact, a quarter (25\%) of the sequence has to be missing for our method to stop obtaining a performance better than using only the skeletons.
-Moreover, taking into consideration that the previous experiment validates the robustness of our method to inaccurate coordinates, the miss-detections can be imputed with interpolated values from the acquired detections, reducing the negative impact to performance.
+In fact, a quarter of the sequence has to be missing for our method to stop obtaining a performance better than using only the skeletons.
+Moreover, taking into consideration that the previous experiment validates the robustness of our method to inaccurate coordinates, to reduce the negative impact to performance the miss-detections can be imputed with interpolated values from the acquired detections.

-In conclusion, the results from these experiments indicates that our method is sufficiently robust to noise in the ball coordinates, not requiring a precise ball detection in all frames.
+In conclusion, the results from these experiments indicate that our method is sufficiently robust to noise in the ball coordinates, not requiring a precise ball detection in all frames.
 Supported by the results here, we expect that our method can obtain a satisfactory performance even with incomplete ball trajectories, by using a simple interpolation as a work around to fill in the missing gaps.